 Tip #5 - Oracle Apps Configuration

-Make sure to document profile options before and after, and understand how profile options have changed between your current EBS version and R12.2.x.
-You can also ease new instance setup by documenting new or revised application configurations.
+Make sure to document profile options before and after, and understand how to profile options have changed between your current EBS version and R12.2.x.
+You can also ease new instance setups by documenting new or revised application configurations.

 Tip #6 - Run Book Documentation